Performance Tuning

 Ansible can be switched into pipelining mode when executing playbooks.
 This can significantly increase the performance especially when using emulated environments.

-To enable pipelining just add ansible_pipelining: true
+To enable pipelining just add ansible_pipelining: true to the general/parameters section

 of your project configuration: